perplexityjeff/Windows-DNS-AdBlocker/README.md

 # Tested

-The script has been tested in our own environment on a Windows Server 2008 R2 DNS machine but the script is flexible enough to work for the newer Operating Systems as well.
+The script has been tested in our own environment (company-wide) on a Windows Server 2008 R2 DNS machine but the script is flexible enough to work for the newer Operating Systems as well.

 # Work in Progress